-- The scoring criteria rewards, clear, concise, respectful discourse.
-Please familiarise yourself marking criteria. - Gold, Silver and Bronze Medals will be awarded to top three teams and each ethlete will receive a certificate to acknowledge the fact that they have been selected to represent their university.
-Please note the results will be announced on the following day and medals will be posted to coaches.
-Certificates will also be emailed to coaches to be distributed later.
+- The scoring criteria rewards, clear, concise, respectful discourse around interesting ethical cases.
+Please familiarise yourself with the cases. - Gold, Silver and Bronze Medals will be awarded to top three teams and each student will receive a certificate to acknowledge the fact that they have been selected to represent their school.
+Please note the results will be announced on the following day and medals will be posted to coaches to be awarded at a school assembly.
+Certificates will also be emailed to coaches to be awarded to all participating students at an assembly. - Gold and Silver medal winning teams will be invited to participate in and International final.